 - these will be issued for 3 weeks

 - they can be renewed up to 5 times if not required by another user.

-You will not be able to borrow 7-day or 6-hour loan materials, or journals.
+You will not be able to borrow 7-day or Overnight loan materials, or journals.

-You will not be able to access our e-resources, although you should be able to access your own institution's resources and the Internet via the University's Guest Networks.
+You will not be able to access our e-resources, although you should be able to access your own institution's resources and the Internet via the University's guest WiFi network.